 Arrive early to dinner to grab a spot at the bar and watch the surfers while the sun sets.
 It’s the perfect ending to a week well-spent!

 There you Have it – the Perfect 7 day Kauai Itinerary!

 I hope this guide has helped you with planning a trip to Kauai!
 Need help packing for your trip?
-Check out my 10 Best Packing tips for Women!
+Check out my best tips on travel packing for women!